twinfoundation/wallet/README.md

-# GTSC Wallet
+# TWIN Wallet

-This mono-repository contains the packages to use with Wallets in GTSC applications.
+This mono-repository contains the packages to use with Wallets in TWIN applications.

 ## Packages